cmtl-ml-instruments/instruments/group-2/proposal-template.md

 We are building a handheld instrument that the user can move around in space to control synth parameters or pitch.

 The device will track its position using an accelerometer and a gyroscope.
 Specific positions from those sensors will be mapped to synth parameters.
 The mappings will be defined using an ML algorithm so that the user can smoothly transition from one position to another, and the synth parameters will gradually change with its position.

 All of the synthesis will happen within the device.
+We will use the AMY library for our synthesis.
 We want to give the option to connect to a MIDI keyboard so that you can play notes on the synth with one hand while controlling its parameters on the other.
 The audio would output from a USB cable into a computer as an input, if we add a MIDI keyboard, it would ideally connect wirelessly.